razetime/ngn-k-tutorial/4-index-apply.md

 4
 ```

-as compared to assigning to `a` globally (`f:{a::x;{a+y}}`), this keeps data within the function, and makes the function side effect free.
+as compared to assigning to `a` globally (`f:{a::x;{a+y}}`), this keeps data within the function, and makes the function side-effect free.
 This is not only useful in K, but helps for any programming task in general.

 Now, if you remember from the beginning of this chapter, functions, arrays and dictionaries are all treated the same way in K. So projections can *also* apply to arrays and dictionaries!